ctrlaltf2/lets-play/doc/lp_service_arch.md

 		- a/v thread (encodes a/v from runner thread)
 			- can have pick either SW (slowest!), vaapi (best for open source drivers), or gpu specific accessed via ffmpeg (nvenc, amf, mmal)
-				- for HW it might be a good idea to write gpu kernels for rgb -> yuv since that's what most HW decode engines like. for vaapi we can do opencl, for nvenc it might be wise to just use cuda. for videocore mmal uhh Good Luck
+				- for HW it might be a good idea to write gpu kernels for rgb -> yuv since that's what most HW encode engines like. for vaapi we can do opencl, for nvenc it might be wise to just use cuda. for videocore mmal uhh Good Luck

 	- does IPC with letsplayd (local UDS for now, can be expanded later)